This is the first Case Study, one of many that Xpanse AI team will share in this blog about applications of Predictive Analytics in Marketing.

 - recently set up Call Centre operation with 10 people was barely paying back their own costs with the sales they were making.

 The key step for any Predictive Analytics project is to define the training Target.
-Which users and when should be tagged (labelled) as “good profiles” and which users should be tagged as “bad profiles”.
+Which users should be tagged (labelled) as “good profiles” and which users should be tagged as “bad profiles”.

-If this sounds boring to you – imagine that this is an exact equivalent of aiming a gun when you have only one bullet.
+If this sounds perhaps insignificant step – imagine that this is an exact equivalent of aiming a gun when you have only one bullet.
 Better get it right as a do-over will cost you half of the project.

 There is usually more than one way to define the Target of which we decided to use the simplest possible this time: